 Family and community connections will continue to be a priority for the District.
 We have launched a community partnership in Rancho Cordova to increase K-3 literacy by asking Rancho Cordova businesses, service organizations, churches, retired residents and, of course, parents, to partner with our teachers and commit to two hours a week of reading with students.
 Folsom schools will continue with their successful volunteer-at-school program, encouraging parents to volunteer in the classroom.

-We have added several new programs for students this year.
+We have added several new programs for students.
 International Baccalaureate (IB) has been implemented at Cordova High School and Mitchell Middle School.
 IB stresses depth over breadth in learning and develops students’ critical thinking and problem solving skills.
 Because students are required to accept more responsibility and accountability for their education, they will be exceptionally well prepared to succeed at the university level.
 Universities in the United States are continuing to increase acceptance of IB coursework for college credit.
 Since 2006, the UC and CSU systems have awarded 30 quarter or 20 semester units to Diploma students with qualifying scores.
 Students who are determined, enjoy a challenge, and have an interest in global cultures and issues will be successful in the IB Program.
 Another new program at Cordova High is the Air Force Junior Reserve Officer Training Corps (AFJROTC).
 This program provides coursework in aerospace science, communication, leadership, cultural studies, life skills and global career opportunities.